Monitoring IBM MQ

 Instana agent in a Docker container Local monitoring and remote monitoring Remote monitoring Local monitoring

-Monitoring IBM MQ in a virtual machine
+Monitoring IBM MQ in a virtual or physical machine

 Local monitoring with the local binding mode